16-Bit-Dog/olcPixelGameEngine-DX11/DX11_Extensions/DX11_Shaders_Plus/DX11_Shaders_Plus_Documentation.md

     //more code goes below
     ```
-6. if you are doing lighting
+6. MoveParticleLayer(int layerToMoveToMustAlreadyBeCreated) //switch what layer you move the particle system renderer too

 ---